Explainable Binary Classification of Separable Shape Ensembles: Curve FIE

 we obtain phase shifted eigenfunctions, $\widetilde{v}_1(s) = \pm\sqrt{2}\cos(2\pi s + \theta)$ and $\widetilde{v}_2(s) = \pm \sqrt{2}\sin(2\pi s + \theta)$, but (up to shifted reparametrization) our conclusion persists---all three of these curves are equally undulating with the only distinction being linear scale variations according to $\sigma_1^2 = a^2/2$ and $\sigma_2^2 = b^2/2$.

 Notice that area, perimeter, and unsigned scalar curvature of the ellipse are distinct from the circle.
-Hence, \emph{functionals of hand-picked features alone may indicate distinctions between each of these equally undulating curves} but their distinction up to parameter shifting is due entirely to scale parameters $a$ and $b$---which may or may not be well-defined by a subset of hand-picked features.
-In our case, a Hilbert space of shift invariant kernels (convolutions) will eliminate the possibility of distinguishing between phase shifted eigenfunctions provided the kernel exactly reproduces the transcendental component functions.
+Hence, \emph{functionals of hand-picked features alone may indicate distinctions between each of these equally undulating curves} but their distinction, up to phase shift, is due entirely to scale parameters $a$ and $b$---which may or may not be well-defined by a subset of hand-picked features.
+In our case, a Hilbert space of bounded shift invariant kernels (convolutions or mollifiers) will eliminate the possibility of distinguishing between phase shifted eigenfunctions.

-These examples are intended to motivate that the eigen-problem \eqref{equ:eigproblem} is a principal components analysis (PCA) or eigendecompsition of the second central moments (variation) of the continuous curve, $ \langle \mathcal{T}[\bm{c}] \otimes \mathcal{T}[\bm{c}]\rangle_{\mathcal{C}} = \mathcal{A}\Sigma^2 \mathcal{A}^{\top}. $ However, the eigenfunctions of the corresponding integral kernel offer a definition of undulation as dual evaluation functionals of the curve which are `factored' by linear scale variations.
+These examples are intended to motivate that the eigenproblem \eqref{equ:eigproblem} is a principal components analysis (PCA) or eigendecompsition of the second central moments (variation) of the continuous curve, $ \langle \mathcal{T}[\boldsymbol{c}] \otimes \mathcal{T}[\boldsymbol{c}]\rangle_{\mathcal{H}^*_d} = A\Sigma^2 A^{\top}. $ However, the eigenfunctions of the corresponding integral kernel offer a definition of undulation as dual evaluation functionals of the curve which are `factored' by linear scale variations informed by simple PCA.

-Based on these conclusions, standardized orthogonal parametric forms satisfying $\Vert \cdot \Vert_{\mathcal{C}} = 1$ represented by dual evaluation functionals with \emph{periodic shift invariant kernel} equivalently constitute \emph{expansions of undulation}.
-We may refer to such an expansion as a \emph{Mercer series of undulation} over the construction of a dual space of PRRTI-functionals, or simply \emph{PRRTI-features}, representing eigenfunctions of shapes.
+Based on these conclusions, orthogonal (standardized) parametric forms satisfying $\Vert \cdot \Vert_{\mathcal{H}_d} = 1$ represented by dual evaluation functionals with (bounded) \emph{periodic shift invariant kernel} equivalently constitute \emph{expansions of undulation}.
+We may refer to such an expansion as a \emph{Mercer series of undulation} over the construction of a dual space of PRRTI-features to approximate eigenfunctions of shape with any desired regularity.